Cesar Alvarez

 When developing a strategy, exits are often not given a second thought.
 If you are creating a mean reversion, you may default to using Close greater than the 2-period RSI.
 If you are trading a trend strategy, you may default to trailing exit using 14-day ATR.
 You try a bunch of entry filters but rarely try a different exit.
 Or maybe a slight change in the exit.

 If you are having success, with your strategy.
 You think great and don’t change the exit.
-If you are not getting anywhere, you think well this idea did not work and stop testing.
+If you are not getting anywhere, you think the idea did not work and stop testing.

 A slight change in your exit can have a huge impact on the results as was driven into me during some recent research.
 I am guilty of not be as thorough in my testing of exits as I should be.
 Hopefully, this will convince you to look at them more at the beginning of your research.